Crystalwarrior/KFO-Server/README.md

 ### User Commands

 * **help**
-    - Links to this readme.
+    - Links to the server repository.
 * **area** "area number"
     - Moves you to an area by its numerical ID if it is reachable from your own, or displays all areas if not given a number.
 * **autopass**